3mer3wadh/bottom-bar/README.md

-# bottom-bar
-Custom bottom bar using xamarin forms
+# custom UI for xamarin.forms